StoutLogic/acf-builder/README.md

 ]
 ```

 As you can see it saves you a lot of typing and is less error-prone.
 But brevity and correctness isn't the only benefit, you can reuse field configurations in multiple places.
-For example, a group of fields used for backgrounds.
+For example, a group of fields used for backgrounds:

+### Reuse Example

 ```php